Azure-Samples/azure-opensource-labs/cloud-native/aks-https/README.md

 To manage a Kubernetes cluster, use the Kubernetes command-line client, kubectl. kubectl is already installed if you use Azure Cloud Shell.

-1. Install az aks CLI locally using the az aks install-cli command
+Install kubectl CLI locally using the az aks install-cli command.

 ```bash
 if ! [ -x "$(command -v kubectl)" ]; then az aks install-cli; fi
 ```

-2. Configure kubectl to connect to your Kubernetes cluster using the az aks get-credentials command.
-The following command:
+Configure kubectl to connect to your Kubernetes cluster using the `az aks get-credentials` command.

-- Downloads credentials and configures the Kubernetes CLI to use them.
-- Uses ~/.kube/config, the default location for the Kubernetes configuration file.
-Specify a different location for your Kubernetes configuration file using --file argument.

-> **Warning**
-> This will overwrite any existing credentials with the same entry

 ```bash
 az aks get-credentials \